rifatrakib/django-sales-stat/README.md

 12. The `signals.py` in `sales` app contains a function which is called when a new sales record is created.
 This function calculates the total price for all the items selected automatically.
 For that, the `ready` method is overriden in the `apps.py` file local to the app.
 Then the `__init__.py` file is modified with adding the line `default_app_config = 'sales.apps.SalesConfig'` to it.

 13. The `utils.py` file in `sales` app contains a utility function called `generate_code`.
 This function uses the `uuid` module to generate a 12-character transaction ID for our sales records automatically.
 This is called from the overriden `save` method that we wrote in the `Sale` model.

+## Generate HTML from Pandas dataframe

+14. We will create the necessary links in respective `urls.py` scripts and create some function-based and class-based views in respective `views.py` scripts.
+In our `Home View`, let's make a database call using Django ORM methods and pass the retrieved queryset values into `Pandas.DataFrame` method.
+This method converts any list type object in Pandas dataframe.

+15. Call the `to_html` method on the dataframe object to generate suitable HTML snippet for the dataframe object.
+This HTML snippet is generated as `<table>` HTML element which is then passed as context in the render method to populate the template file and a response is created.
+This response is then viewed on the client browser.